-Every cook has a go-to recipe for chili, but, on a big day like Super Bowl Sunday, why not step up your chili game and make it the star of the show?
-Westchester Magazine has obtained the exclusive recipe for show-stopping brisket chili from The Plaza Hotel’s executive chef, Geoff Rudaw, who creates kitchen magic in this neck of the woods with the Westchester Culinary Society.
+Every cook has a go-to recipe for chili, but on a big day like Super Bowl Sunday, why not step up your chili game and make it the star of the show?
+Westchester Magazine has obtained the exclusive recipe for show-stopping brisket chili from CIA-trained chef, Geoff Rudaw, who creates kitchen magic with the Westchester Culinary Society, a fine-dining private-chef service based in Pelham.
 He learned the deets from fellow chef, German Villatoro, back in the day when they manned the stoves together at Tequila Park at Manhattan’s Hudson Hotel.

 Chef Geoff stayed true to the original recipe, making a minor tweak here or there to give it his own personal touch.
 “This is my all-time favorite chili recipe,” he says, citing “incredible depth of flavor, the texture of the brisket is amazing, and it has an incredible savory finish.”
 Chef Geoff suggests it be enjoyed with steaming white rice, tortilla chips, shredded cheddar, minced raw Spanish onions, and chopped scallion greens.

 Yield: 8 servings

 Dark chili powder – 1/4 cup